oracle/node-oracledb/INSTALL.md

 does not have the required support.
 Install [GCC 4.7 or later](https://blogs.oracle.com/opal/getting-a-c11-compiler-for-node-4,-5-and-6-on-oracle-linux-6) or upgrade to Oracle Linux 7.

-Python 2.7 is needed by node-gyp.
+Python 2.7 is needed by node-gyp, which is invoked by npm.
 If another version of Python occurs first in your binary path then, when you install node-oracledb, use the `--python` option to indicate the correct version.
-For example:
-`npm install --python=/whereever/python-2.7/bin/python oracledb`.
+For example: `npm install --python=/whereever/python-2.7/bin/python oracledb`.

 ### Which Instructions to Follow